MrMissx/Telegram_Forwarder/README.md

   > If the source chat is a Topic groups, you **MUST** explicitly specify the topic ID.
 The bot will ignore incoming message from topic group if the topic ID is not specified.

 - `destination` - An array of chat IDs to forward messages to.
 It can be a group or a channel.

   > Destenation supports Topics chat.
 You can use `#topicID` string to forward to specific topic.
 Example: `[-10011111111, "-10022222222#123456"]`.
 With this config it will forward to chat `-10022222222` with topic `123456` and to chat `-10011111111` .

+- `filters` (Optional) - An array of strings to filter words.
+If the message containes any of the strings in the array, it **WILL BE** forwarded.

+- `blacklist` (Optional) - An array of strings to blacklist words.
+If the message containes any of the string in the array, it will **NOT BE** forwarded.

 You may add as many objects as you want.
 The bot will forward messages from all the chats in the `source` field to all the chats in the `destination` field.
 Duplicates are allowed as it already handled by the bot.